Semantic-guided Automatic Natural Image Matting with Trimap Generation Network and Light-weight Non-local Attention: Introduction

 \section{Introduction}

 Image matting is a popular image editing task which attempts to extract perfect foreground object mask, i.e. alpha matte, from background.
 Matting problem can be formulated in a general mathematical manner.

-Given an image $I$, alpha matte $\alpha$ can be defined as a combination weight of foreground image $F$ and background image $B$ as follows:
+An image $I$ can be defined as a combination weight of alpha matte $\alpha$, foreground $F$, and background $B$ image as follows:

-where the three-channel RGB color $I$ is known, but the RGB color $F, B$ and alpha matte $\alpha$ are unknown.
-That is to say, matting attempts to solve 7 unknown variables with only 3 known data provided.
-Therefore, most compelling matting methods usually require a handcrafted trimap for region constrain to reduce complexity and assist matte estimation, which makes fully-automatic natural image matting such an appealing and worthy task to explore.
+where the RGB color $I$ is known, but $F, B$ and $\alpha$ are unknown.
+That is to say, matting attempts to solve 7 unknown variables with only 3 variables provided.
+Therefore, most compelling matting methods usually require a handcrafted trimap for region constrain to reduce complexity and assist matte estimation, which makes fully-automatic natural image matting such an appealing task to explore.

 Let us recap recent learning-based image matting approaches and their pros and cons.
-Learning-based image matting can be divided into three primary categories, i.e. background-required~\cite{qian1999video,sengupta2020background}, only-image~\cite{qiao2020attention,zhang2019late} input, and trimap-needed~\cite{cho2016natural,xu2017deep,lutz2018alphagan,lu2019indices,tang2019learning,li2020natural}.
+Learning-based image matting can be divided into three primary categories, i.e. background-required~\cite{qian1999video,sengupta2020background}, only-image~\cite{qiao2020attention,zhang2019late,wei2021improved} input, and trimap-needed~\cite{cho2016natural,xu2017deep,lutz2018alphagan,lu2019indices,tang2019learning,li2020natural,sun2021semantic,dai2021learning}.

-Recently, novel background matting~\cite{sengupta2020background,lin2020real} is proposed, but it cannot resist the interference of shadows or complex light condition within image.
-For algorithms requiring nothing but to-be-matted image~\cite{qiao2020attention,zhang2019late}, results on generic objects are far from practical expectations.
-Although human matting, as one branch of trimap-free matting, has achieved impressive performance~\cite{shen2016deep,chen2018semantic,liu2020boosting,ke2020green}, human is regarded as such a specific domain and salient object that it is relatively easy for network to capture foreground/background discrepancy.
+Recently, novel background matting~\cite{sengupta2020background,lin2021real} is proposed, but it cannot resist interference of shadows or complex light condition.
+For algorithms requiring only single image~\cite{qiao2020attention,zhang2019late}, results on generic objects are far from practical expectations.
+Although human matting, one branch of trimap-free matting, has achieved impressive performance~\cite{shen2016deep,chen2018semantic,liu2020boosting,ke2020green}, human is regarded as such a specific domain and salient object that it is easy for network to capture foreground/background discrepancy.
 So does animal image matting~\cite{li2020end}.